quasar098/ctf-writeups/amateursctf-2023/latek/README.md

 ## solution

+first of all, why tf is it pronounced "latek"??, who decided it rolled off the tongue better than "latex"??????? angry

 we can try to use the `\input{<path>}` to inject any file on disk to the latex document

 however, there is an error so we cannot get the full flag: